Wells Larsen

 • Risk Transparency for Decisions: I centralized the enterprise risk register, standardized scoring, and instituted ELT-level financial impact reporting to align security investments with measurable risk reduction.

-• Zero Trust Architecture Modernization: I’m leading the organization’s shift from a legacy castle-and-moat model to a modern Zero Trust architecture that enables the business to adopt cloud services with confidence.
+• Zero Trust Architecture Modernization: I initiated and am leading the organization's shift from a legacy castle-and-moat model to a modern Zero Trust architecture that enables the business to adopt cloud services with confidence.
 I developed a three-year roadmap and sequenced foundational initiatives — CMDB overhaul, RBAC redesign with least privilege, and network segmentation — establishing the core framework for scalable, identity-driven Zero Trust adoption.

 • Executive Clarity: I built a fully automated Power BI dashboard as a single source of truth for KPIs, risk and incident flow, project status, intake, and high-risk approvals — translating complexity into board-level clarity.